vlds18/Building-a-Knowledge-Graph-using-NLP-based-entity-relation-extraction/README.md

-# PDF-Based Knowledge Graph Construction with spaCy, PyPDF2, and PyVis
+# PDF-based Knowledge Graph Construction with spaCy, PyPDF2, and PyVis

 This repository implements an end-to-end pipeline for extracting structured information from scientific PDF documents and converting it into a lightweight knowledge graph.
 The workflow performs PDF text extraction, sentence segmentation, rule-based entity and relation extraction, triplet construction, and interactive graph visualization.